First detection of tracks of radon progeny recoils by MIMAC: Radon progeny recoil position identification

 \subsection{Anode and cathode radon progeny recoils}

-Figure~\ref{fig:MPD} shows the measured $\overline{\mathcal{D}}$ (MPD) distribution as a function of the ionization energy $E_{ioni}$ in the chamber 2.
+Figure~\ref{fig:MPD} shows the measured MPD distribution as a function of the ionization energy $E_{ioni}$ in the chamber~2.
 In this figure, two regions can clearly be identified.
-Using the in-coincidence data, we performed a cut on $\overline{\mathcal{D}}$ keeping 99~\% of the in-coincidence events in the upper region corresponding to $\overline{\mathcal{D}}_{cut} = 2.17$ represented by the red line in figure~\ref{fig:MPD}.
-The upper and lover regions correspond respectively to volume and cathode events and to anode and mesh events.
-Figure~\ref{fig:DiscriApplicationMPD} shows the energy spectra of the two chambers with an $\overline{\mathcal{D}}$ upper than 2.17 (left panel) and with an $\overline{\mathcal{D}}$ lower than 2.17 (right panel).
+Using the in-coincidence data, we performed a cut on MPD keeping 99\% of the in-coincidence events in the upper region represented by the red line in figure~\ref{fig:MPD}.
+This cut was optimized in order to take into account the energy dependence of the MPD.
+The upper and lower regions correspond respectively to volume and cathode events and to anode and mesh events.
+Figure~\ref{fig:DiscriApplicationMPD} shows the energy spectra of the two chambers with an MPD above the cut (left panel) and with an MPD below the cut (right panel).

-In the region ($\overline{\mathcal{D}}$ $> 2.17$), the energy spectra show two peaks observed at 33 and 46~keVee.
-It confirms that these events are related to RPR events from the cathode, shown previously on the in coincidence spectra, with a measured event rate of $17.3 \pm 0.4\,\mathrm{day^{-1}}$ in chamber 1 and $20.9 \pm 0.4\,\mathrm{day^{-1}}$ in chamber 2.
+In the region above the MPD cut the energy spectra show two peaks observed at 33 and 46~keVee.
+It confirms that these events are related to RPR events from the cathode, shown previously on coincidence spectra, with a measured event rate of $17.3 \pm 0.4\,\mathrm{day^{-1}}$ in chamber~1 and $20.9 \pm 0.4\,\mathrm{day^{-1}}$ in chamber~2.
 These energy spectra were fitted from 25 to 60~keVee using the same model as in section~\ref{sec:Incoinc}.
-Table~\ref{tab:FitSpectreMPD} presents the resultant fit parameters.
-The fitted peak positions match with the peak positions previously fitted in section~\ref{sec:Incoinc}.
-It confirms that the observed events are related to RPR events from the \Nucl{Rn}{222} decay chain.
-The ratio of the two peak amplitudes are $2.15 \pm 0.02$ for the chamber 1 and $2.13 \pm 0.02$ for the chamber 2.
-These ratio values are still not totally compatible with 2.
-It could be explained, as described before in section III.B, by a contribution from \Nucl{Po}{218} nuclear recoils at the cathode surface with a contribution at roughly 30~keVee, taking into account a 23\% SRIM {\it IQF} overestimation.
-Such contribution explains that the first peak amplitude is higher than the second one by the adsorption of \Nucl{Rn}{222} on the mylar surface of the cathode.
+In table~\ref{tab:FitSpectreMPD} the fit parameter values are given.